PseudocodeEditor/editor/CONTRIBUTING.md

 ### Testing

-While there are no automated tests set up, it is highly encouraged that you thoroughly test anything your changes may have effected.
+While there are no automated tests set up, it is highly encouraged that you thoroughly test anything your changes may have affected.

-&#x20;If your changes effect the codemirror files, you will need to roll up the editor files to a single file for use in the browser.
+If your changes affect the codemirror files, you will need to roll up the editor files to a single file for use in the browser.
 The repo is already set up with a rollup configuration, so simply run:

 ```bash
 $ npx rollup -c
 ```

 Then just serve the project directory.
-An easy way to do this, if you have python installed, is the following:
+An easy way to do this, if you have Python installed, is the following:

 ```bash
 $ python3 -m http.server 8080